apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 content path context.
 If multiple implementations of the `ImplementationPicker` interface are present, they are queried one after another in order of their service ranking property, the first one that picks an implementation wins.

-# Associating a Model Class with a Resource Type (since 1.3.0)
+# Associating a Model Class with a Resource Type

-The `@Model` annotation provides an optional `resourceType` attribute which allows for model classes to be associated with one or more resource types.
+Since API version 1.3.0 The `@Model` annotation provides an optional `resourceType` attribute which allows for model classes to be associated with one or more resource types.
 This is used in three different ways.

 In the case of multiple model classes implementing the same interface, the class with the "closest" resource type will be used when